...

-Deciding whether to ask your spouse to move out during a divorce is a complex and emotionally charged decision.
-This article delves into the various factors and implications you should consider before making this significant choice.
+Deciding on moving out of the marital home during a divorce is a complex and emotionally charged decision.
+This article examines the various factors and implications you should consider before making this significant choice, including the impact on your legal rights, living arrangements, and emotional well-being.

 Last week a prospective client walked into our office and asked for some advice regarding the divorce process.
 She had made up her mind that it was time to file for divorce against her husband but was unsure how to go about it.